 Home-ownership is something that should be considered from every angle before being embarked upon.

-5. I have time until I start saving for retirement
+5. I have time until I need to start saving for retirement

 Experts say that you should save from between 15% to 20% of your income, starting in your 20s.
 NOW some of us are 30 and still haven’t quite got it together, so we should ideally be saving even more of our income.
 In fact some figures state that if you wait until yu’re 45 to start saving you will need to save as much as 27% of your income, which is just not feasible, and so you will be working until past 70 in order to make up the difference.